Diagnosis, Management and Outcomes of Depression in the Primary Care Setting (The Diamond 10-year Cohort Study)

 - Professor Christopher Dowrick - Institute of Psychology Health and Society (University of Liverpool)

-- Dr Victoria Palmer - Department of General Practice (University of Melbourne)
+- Professor Victoria Palmer - Department of General Practice (University of Melbourne)

 - Professor Michael Kyrios - Research School of Psychology (Australian National University)

 - Associate Professor Grant Blashki, Nossal Institute for Global Health (University of Melbourne)